 A wide range of testing results on an excellent lithium-ion cell chemistry to be used as benchmarks for new battery technologies (Jeff Dahn et al., Journal of The Electrochemical Society)

-Follow the latest battery research and development with our Keeping Up with Batteries monthly service.
+Follow the latest battery research and development with our Keeping Up with Batteries monthly reviews.